wozjac/sci-long-doc-check/README.md

 # [ABAP] Code Inspector custom check - presence of long documentation
-This custom check checks whether the checked object or interface has the long documentation created for itself and for public or protected members (properties, methods, events).
+This custom check checks whether the checked object or interface has long documentation created for itself and for public or protected members (properties, methods, events).
 ![example](https://www.mediafire.com/convkey/faba/ut3f93zijzq210t6g.jpg)

+Long documentation is the one created/accessed via F9, Ctrl+Shift+F9 in SAP GUI ABAP editor.
 The code is intentionally written without NW 7.4 (and higher) ABAP syntax.

 ## Installation